Circuit Training with Dumbbells

 Ligaments, tendons, and joints

 These are my weakest points at my age.
 I would rather go lighter weights and 15-20 reps, versus risking damaging one of these things again.
 These are the injuries you don’t want, that will force you to go to a doctor.
-Too many reps can be just as bad as too heavy and too few.
-You must find your own balance for mind and body.
-Mine is 15-20 reps.

 Go Slow